ayushedu/ayushedu.github.io/_posts/2018-06-04--Setting-up-spark-development-environment.markdown

 For distributions you can choose [Hortonworks](https://hortonworks.com/products/data-platforms/hdp/), [Cloudera](https://www.cloudera.com/downloads/spark2/2-3.html), or [MapR](https://mapr.com/try-mapr/).

 ## Running Spark in the Cloud
 Databricks offers a free community edition of its cloud service as a learning environment.
-You need to [Sign Up for the community account](https://accounts.cloud.databricks.com/registration.html#signup/community] and follow the steps.
+You need to [Sign up for Databricks Community Edition](https://accounts.cloud.databricks.com/registration.html#signup/community) and follow the steps.

 # Testing the intallation
 Once we have installed the Apache Spark, we need to test the installation.